skrattaren/apf.rst/apf.rst

 - [p.
 198/172] "'Well, the disc itself would have been created by Fresnel's Wonderful Concentrator,' said Rincewind, authoritatively."

-  It is stereotypical that in fantasy fiction (e.g. Jack Vance's "`Dying Earth`_" stories) and role-playing games (e.g. "`Advanced Dungeons & Dragons`_") spells are often named after their 'creator', e.g. 'Bigby's Crushing Hand'.
+  It is stereotypical that in fantasy fiction (e.g. Jack Vance's **Dying Earth** stories) and role-playing games (e.g. **Advanced Dungeons & Dragons**) spells are often named after their 'creator', e.g. 'Bigby's Crushing Hand'.
 And indeed, in our universe Augustin Fresnel was the 19th century inventor of the Fresnel lens, often used in lighthouses to concentrate the light beam.
 A Fresnel lens consists of concentric ring